diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Save and Load update groups (DONE)
-	- Remove all update groups before loading a new scene (DONE)

-	- Update UI of group selector
-		- Refresh content of dropdown when things change
-			- Groups

 	- Update UI of game-object selector

 	- Update UI to add new viewports, put it on top instead of the bottom
 		- Use Dialog to create new viewport

-	- Be able to add, remove and arrange update groups
-		- UI
- 		- Integration

 	- Add a toggle to show and hide a grid
 	- Move objects around by dragging with the mouse